-Physical Security Mechanism Inspection/Test Guidance Details Tamper Evident Seals Shown on the Figure 1-10 with dashed arrows.
+Physical Security Mechanism Inspection/Test Guidance Details Tamper Evident Seals Shown on the Figure 1-6 with dashed arrows.
 Upon receipt of the new module from Hitachi or whenever the existing module in the storage system is removed and re-installed, the CO should visually inspect the module and the tamper evident seals found on the module.
 If an evidence of tampering (including scratches or scrapes, signs of peeling off, tearing or damage) is detected, the CO shall immediately refuse the module installation and notify the management.
 CO shall also request a new replacement module with tamper evident seals by contacting Hitachi Customer Support.
-Sheet Black sheet shown on the Figure 7-10.
+Sheet Black sheet cover the circuit of the module board.
+Upon receipt of the new module from Hitachi or whenever the existing module in the storage system is removed and re-installed, the CO should visually inspect the module and the black sheet found in the module.
+If an evidence of tampering (including damage or removal) is detected, the CO shall immediately refuse the module installation and notify the management.
+CO shall also request a new replacement module by contacting Hitachi Customer Support.